tomvredeveld/center-of-pressure-analysis-tool/README.md

 This Github repository holds a Center of Pressure Analysis tools, which employs clinicians with a webbrowser-based app to calculate frequently used Center of Pressure parameters without knowing about programming languages.

-![Screenshot of the analysis tool](/images/screenshot-gui.png)
+![Screenshot of the analysis tool](/images/screenshot-gui.png) *Screenshot of the analysis tool with an uploaded force plate file, showing the center of pressure in mediolateral and anteroposterior directions*

 With this tool you can select a segment from data obtained with a force plate (e.g. Wii Balance Board) to calculate Center of Pressure (COP) parameters such as standard deviation of displacement in a certain direction or total sway area.
 In day-to-day clinical practice, one may want to indicate postural stability by COP parameters, however, without the need to understand programming languages such as MATLAB, Python or R.